-As we think about work, we should look at this peculiar scene in David Lean’s WWII epic The Bridge on the River Kwai.
+As we think about the idea of work, we should look at a peculiar scene in David Lean’s WWII epic The Bridge on the River Kwai.
 Colonel Nicholson and his men are held as prisoners of war by the Japanese army and ordered to build the bridge stated in the film's title.
 Initially, the men are not taking their work seriously and are even trying to undermine their enemy’s command.

 Nicholson realizes this and orders them to stop thwarting the effort and begin taking pride in their work.
 Shortly after, Clifton, a physician, notices the progress of the bridge and questions Nicholson: